 Access to places unavailable to the general public.
 I have seen this many times.
 Tour operators have relations with factory owners, artisans and many other key people who provide access to their facilities.
 For instance, I remember a few times when I wanted to visit a coffee plantation and a hacienda, but it was only possible to do so through a tour operator.

 Easier access to remote areas.
 Now, there may be times when you can plan a visit somewhere on your own, but access there is not that easy.
-For instance, I remember my visit in Chiapas.
+For instance, I remember my visit to Chiapas.
 We wanted to visit Palenque and Agua Azul.
 We were based in Tuxtla Gutierrez, the capital, about 5 or 6 hours away.
 Unless you have a car, it’s not that easy to get over there.
 The same thing applies to several archaeological sites and other destinations.
 Tours come in handy these times.

 Convenient especially when pressed for time.
 Sometimes you’re in a city and you only have 1 or 2 days to spare.
 It’s not that much time to get to know a city.
 If you didn’t plan accordingly, you may find yourself looking for activities to do at the last minute, wasting precious time.
 When you find yourself in this case, you may want to consider hiring a tour.
 You will have the opportunity to visit key places and experience a condensed version which will help you plan a longer trip in the future.